Map Employee Certifications to Skills

 Creating and mapping out your process by using assigned values will help you develop an accurate measure of determining employee skill and proficiency levels.
 Most importantly, it will help you have a realistic idea of any employee’s skills, which can help you in other ways, such as assessing performance by skill level during performance appraisals, helping employees create career paths and development opportunities, determining promotions, and determining who should join a talent pool during succession planning, among other things.
 When you level up your certification process by mapping certifications to skills and proficiency levels, you will not only meet compliance requirements but you will also gain objective insight into the skills of your workforce and can provide the right resources to help your employees be the best that they can be.

-To learn more about putting this process into practice, check out our Certification Tracking Software page.
+To learn more about how to map employee certifications to skills, check out our Certification Tracking Software page.

 For more helpful content, please view our Learning Center.